jexnator/starter-academic/content/post/WeeklyBlog/index.md

 Now I have agreed with Jim that we will look at the task together on occasion and he will give me feedback on it.

 After finishing this rather small module I started on Friday with the next "Intro to the Cloud" module from Luca and Dom.
 You'll hear more about that next week.
 Now it's time for the weekend! ;-)

+</p><br>
+<p></p>

+## 16/02/22 - 18/02/22
+This week I continued with the “Intro to the Cloud” Module.

+Luca and Dominik provided me with introductory material for this in the form of videos on a personal website.
+At the beginning, it was about the basics of virtualization and the associated function of the hypervisor.
+Afterwards, I got an overview of how containers work and what dominant market leaders exist in this field.
+In addition, the term “hyperconverged” was explained in a video.
+After that, a Nutanix video gave me an insight into the private cloud sector.
+In a further step, I was introduced to the public cloud, where I learned about the various providers in detail.

+After the introduction, I created a Microsoft Azure Educate account and instantiated a first virtual machine and accessed it using RPD.

+Afterwards, Fabian told me how to access my AWS LAB.
+The first LAB task was to create an EC2 WordPress instance and to write a first post on the created website.